xpack-dev-tools/qemu-riscv-xpack/README-RELEASE.md

 No need to add a tag here, it'll be added when the release is created.

+### Update helper

+With a git client, go to the helper repo and update to the latest master commit.

 ### Check the latest upstream release

 Identify the latest stable [tag](https://gitlab.com/qemu-project/qemu/-/tags),